GRIFFINCollaboration/griffin-dashboard/xTags/detectors/TIGRESS/README.md

 ####Attributes

- - `rateServer`: full URL of JSONP post of scalar rate information for the TIP Wall.
+ - `rateServer`: full URL of JSONP post of scalar rate information for TIGRESS.
 JSON should be wrapped in a `parseRate(data)` function at this URL.
- - `thresholdServer`: full URL of JSONP post of threshold information for the TIP Wall.
+ - `thresholdServer`: full URL of JSONP post of threshold information for the TIGRESS.
 JSON should be wrapped in a `parseThreshold(data)` function at this URL.